nhscymru/website/content/about/index.md

 ### Governance

-The WTSB would report to the NHS Wales Informatics Management Board (NIMB).
+The WTSB reports to the NHS Wales Informatics Management Board (NIMB).

 The WTSB may decide to establish temporary working groups to take forward specific packages of work.
 These groups may be jointly established by WTSB and the Wales Information Standards Board (WISB).